yellobyte/YB-ESP32-S3-DAC/README.md

 ## YB-ESP32-S3-DAC Development Board Overview:
 The **YB-ESP32-S3-DAC** is an audio development board based on Espressif's ESP32-S3 MCU with **Stereo Headphone** and **Stereo Speaker** output.
 It features an **ESP32-S3-WROOM-1-N8R2** module (8MB Flash, 2MB PSRAM, WiFi PCB antenna) and will be available soon on sales platforms [eBay](https://www.ebay.de/sch/i.html?_nkw=yb-esp32-s3) and [Ricardo.ch](https://www.ricardo.ch/en/s/YB-ESP32-S3).

 The board is packed with features.
-It provides a **Texas Instruments TLV320 Stereo Audio DAC** with audio processing capability and integrated **Stereo Class-D Speaker Amplifier**, **3.5mm Stereo Headset Socket**, **microSD** card slot, **CH334 USB-Hub** chip, **CH343 USB-UART bridge** chip, **USB-C connector** for software upload, serial output and/or feeding power to the board, **two status LEDs** and lots of **GPIO pins** for free use.
+It provides a **Texas Instruments TLV320 Stereo Audio DAC** with audio processing capability and integrated **Stereo Class-D Speaker Amplifier**, **3.5mm stereo audio jack**, **microSD** card slot, **CH334 USB-Hub** chip, **CH343 USB-UART bridge** chip, **USB-C connector** for software upload, serial output and/or feeding power to the board, **two status LEDs** and lots of **GPIO pins** for free use.

 <p align="center"><img src="https://github.com/yellobyte/YB-ESP32-S3-DAC/raw/main/doc/YB-ESP32-S3-DAC_top.jpg" height="160"/></p>

 For a quick start **connect a 8Ω loudspeaker** or a **headphone** to the board, apply power, build and upload an example and off you go.
 You quickly can listen to **internet radio stations**, **play audio files from microSD card** and much more.

+Since the TLV320DAC3101 chip features sophisticated audio processing capabilities you can implement various types of audio filters, enable dynamic range compression (DRC) or use the integrated beep generator.
+The Arduino library [TLV320DAC3101](https://github.com/yellobyte/TLV320DAC3101) has been created especially for this board.
+Lots of examples come with it.

-You can connect additional hardware to the board, e.g. TFT displays, IR receivers or any other module that communicates via I2C/SPI, etc. Please have a look at the provided [examples](https://github.com/yellobyte/YB-ESP32-S3-DAC/tree/main/examples) for PlatformIO resp.
+Of course, you can connect additional hardware to the board, e.g. TFT displays, IR receivers or any other module that communicates via I2C/SPI, etc. Please have a look at the provided [examples](https://github.com/yellobyte/YB-ESP32-S3-DAC/tree/main/examples) for PlatformIO resp.
 ArduinoIDE.

 The densly populated YB-ESP32-S3-DAC board provides multiple GPIO pins and is still highly [**breadboard compatible**](https://github.com/yellobyte/YB-ESP32-S3-DAC/raw/main/doc/YB-ESP32-S3-DAC_on_breadboard.jpg) for it leaves one row of accessible breadboard contacts on either side of the board.
 All I/O ports (GPIOx) are clearly labeled on both sides of the board.